phillipjoveski/churchhill-house-html-css/docs/module-1/design-4.md

 *   key colours

 !!! tip
-    You'll notive that these align with the key web design attributes, they also align with the basic page elements you'll need to build in your website.
+    You'll notice that these align with the key web design attributes, they also align with the basic page elements you'll need to build in your website.

 ## How to collect?